ShaanAu/personal-website/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Skills"
-subtitle = "% is a reflection of skill level"
+subtitle = "% - Skill Level"

 # Showcase personal skills or business features.
 #